sohiyel/DiffGesture/README.md

 ```

 ## Related Links
-If you are interested in **Audio-Driven Co-Speech Gesture Generation**, we would also like to recommend you to check out our other related works:
+If you are interested in **Audio-Driven Co-Speech Gesture Generation**, we would also like to recommend you to check out their other related works:

 * Hierarchical Audio-to-Gesture, [HA2G](https://alvinliu0.github.io/projects/HA2G).